lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Nighttime-Operations/Shutdown.rst

 Overview
 ========
+Auxtel might need to be shutdown for a few reasons:
+* End of night
+* bad weather (see :ref:`AuxTel Weather Constraints <Observing-Constraints-AuxTel-Weather-Constraints>`)
+* restart of cRIOs (see e.g. :ref:`ATDome Lost Communication with the Top-End <Top-Comm-Error-Procedure>`)
+* unresponsive axes
+* other reasons

-At the end of the night, ATTCS and LATISS CSCs should be set to ``STANDBY``.
+For the end-of-night shutdown, ATTCS and LATISS CSCs should be set to ``STANDBY``.
 Telescope and dome should be parked.
 The parking position for AuxTel is El = 80 deg, Az = 0.0 deg, rot = 0.0 deg.
 For the dome, the parking position is at Az = 285.0 deg with closed dome slit shutter.
+See the following :ref:`procedures steps <Park-the-Telescope-Procedure-Steps>` for the shutdown procuder.

+If the shutdown is temporary during the night, and observation is to be resumed, follow the :ref:`resume from temporary shutdown <Resume-from-Temporary-Shutdown>` section.

 .. _Shutdown-the-Telescope-Precondition: